LibreCAD/docs/guides/dwg-edit.rst

     :scale: 67
     :alt: Doohickey - Orthogonal View

-    Doohickey - Orthogonal View with Construction Lines
+    Doohickey - Orthogonal View with Construction Lines (blue)

 .. actual image size 670px x 555px

-Orthogonal drawings include additinal views that allow a complete description of the object.
+Orthogonal drawings include additional views that allow a complete description of the object.
 Normally a front (the most complex view), top and right view are added to the drawing.
 Additional views; back, left and bottom can be added if necessary.

 Orthogonal drafting beyond the scope of the **LibreCAD User Manual**, but many resources and examples are available on the web.